Skip to content

 for batch in itertools.batched(X, batch_size):

-batch_results = detector.predict(batch, raw=False)
+batch_results = detector.compute_p_values(batch)

 results.extend(batch_results)